 Affordable Rental Housing Grant Program

-A grant equal to 50% of the cost of constructing new affordable rental housing units on the basis of $15 per sq. ft., to a maximum grant of $15,000 per unit and a maximum of 5 units per property/project (total maximum grant of $75,000 per property/project).
+A grant equal to 50% of the cost of constructing new affordable rental housing units priced at $15 per sq. ft., to a maximum grant of $15,000 per unit and a maximum of 5 units per property/project (total maximum grant of $75,000 per property/project).

 Eligible Community Improvement Project Area (CIPA): Entire urban area, but priority will be given to applications in Main Street, Downtown, and East Waterfront CIPAs.